 We all know that dogs, specifically classified as Canis familiaris, are some of the most commonly kept pets in many nations, but what about other members of the biological family Canidae?
 Can animals like wolves, foxes, and coyotes be kept as pets?

 Yes, even pet tigers are doable if you have the space and know-how.
-Most of these animals however are not for people new to the care of animals with more ‘extreme’ characteristics.
-In other words, these species are not popular pets for a reason—they may have bad house manners, a need for large enclosures, and require an owner with the flexibility to adapt to unexpected behaviors.
+Most of these animals, however, are not for people new to the care of animals with more ‘extreme’ characteristics.
+In other words, these species are not popular pets for a reason—they may have bad house manners, need large enclosures, and require an owner with the flexibility to adapt to unexpected behaviors.

 Most people find so-called exotic pets more trouble than they’re worth, but others live for the challenge of these unique animals and may even customize their homes to meet their needs.
 Responsible exotic pet owners buy from reputable breeders and research their selected species before and after purchase

 I have already listed and described the exotic cats that are somewhat commonly kept as pets.
 There are fewer canine species regularly available, but most are relatively common.

 Six Legal Wild Dogs That Can Be Kept as Pets